kabanero-io/kabanero-command-line/README.md

 ### Synopsis

 Login to a Kabanero instance using Github credentials, and store a temporary access token for subsequent command line calls.
 The temporary authentication token will be stored in your-home-directory/.kabanero/config.yaml.
 Use your Github userid and either password or Personal Access Token (PAT).
+   * If you use a GitHub Personal Access Token, make sure it has **read:org** - Read org and team membership, read org projects OAuth Scope allowed.
+You can select this when creating your PAT in GitHub.

 ```